 Chapter 10: Economics of assisted reproduction

-Sherrie A. Kossoudji Typically, when two people decide to become parents, they procreate by copulation and produce a child.
+10 Economics of assisted reproduction Sherrie A. Kossoudji Typically, when two people decide to become parents, they procreate by copulation and produce a child.
 What do people do if, for some reason, they cannot produce their own children but want to be parents?
 Until recently, if a couple wanted to have children, but was unable to do so because of fertility problems, there were limited options.
 They could adopt a child to become the legal parents of a child who had no legal parents, have a child who was the progeny of only one of them, or could become foster parents, the temporary (and paid) caregivers of a child who still had legal parents.
 Such activities are historically common and were often market exchanges.
 Zelizer (1985), noting the importance of the work that foster children provided for their families, claims that, ‘the legitimacy of child labor was essential to early nineteenth-century substitute care arrangements’.
 In fact, child auctions (for fostering) were not prohibited in Sweden until 1918 (Lundberg, 2000).
 Zelizer also argues that the changing social value of children rendered them as, ‘exclusively emotional and moral assets’ who were transformed from economic assets into ‘priceless’ children in the early twentieth century.
 Children may have become recommodiﬁed: at the beginning of the twenty-ﬁrst century, excess demand for children to adopt in the United States has led to an international adoption market that has greatly increased the supply of adoptable children.
-A child is created when an ovum is fertilized by a sperm and together...
+A child is created when an ovum is fertilized...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.